Cacti/documentation/Standards-Security.md

 Generally speaking, you should never use either `$_GET`, `$_REQUEST` or `$_POST` in your Cacti code.
 Use the validators.
-When you do, you can turn on the Cacti setting `Log Input Validation Issues` when you are developing, and you Cacti log will include warnings when an unvalidate variable has been encountered.
+When you do, you can turn on the Cacti setting `Log Input Validation Issues` when you are developing, and you Cacti log will include warnings when an invalidate variable has been encountered.

 ## Prepared Statements